acloudcenter/.github/profile/README.md

 ## Security & Best Practices

-My Center utilizes GitHub's Advanced Security tools to ensure this place of learning doesn't accidentally become a source of free OpenAI API keys! 😅 Security is baked into every project from day one.
+My Center utilizes GitHub's Advanced Security tools to ensure this place of learning doesn't accidentally become a source of free OpenAI API keys! 😅

 ## Get in Touch

 Ready to build something amazing together?
-Drop me a line – I'm always excited to connect with fellow developers and learners.
+Drop me a line – I'm always excited to connect with fellow builders.

 ---